jakupierblina/learning-python/readme.md

 # Intro

+Python is high level programing language.
+It was created by Guido van Rossum in 1991 and further developed by the Python Software Foundation.
+It was designed with an emphasis on code readability, and its syntax allows programmers to express their concepts in fewer/simpler lines of code.

 Python's traditional runtime execution model: source code you type is translated to byte code, which then will be run by Python Virtual Machine.
 Your code is automatically compiled, but then it is interpreted.

 The Python interpreter is a program that runs the Python source code you write.
 Source code is/are statements you write for your program - it consists of text(byte code) in textfiles that ends with .py extension.
 Bytecode is the lower level from your program after Python compiles it.
 Python automatically stores the bytecode in the files with .py extension.